 - What are the benefits?

 To the buyer, the brand name tells the buyer something about product quality.
 Buyers, who buy some brand each time, know they will get the same quality each time they buy.
 The brand name also increases the buyer’s efficiency; by choosing the correct brand.
 With branding, the customer’s attention could be drawn on a new product’s special quality.

 Branding to the seller makes it easier for the seller to process the order and track down problems.
 The seller’s brand name and trademark provide legal protection of unique product features that could be copied by a competitor.
-Branding also lets the seller attract the loyalty and profitability of set of customers’ and also helps the seller segment markets.
+Branding also lets the seller attract the loyalty and profitability of a set of customers and also helps the seller segment markets.

 As for society as a whole, it increases innovation in society by giving producers an incentive to look for the new features that can be protected against imitating competitors.
-The branding results in more product choice for consumers and provides much information about products and where to find them.
+The branding results in more product choices for consumers and provides much information about products and where to find them.
 It also adds value to consumers and society.